-- Participants attend two weeks of Employability Skills Training facilitated by a credentialed Career Technical Education teacher. - The training is held off-campus at the Merced County Office of Education administration complex to assist students with the transition from school to a sheltered work environment before placing them at local businesses for paid work experience. - Upon completion of the two weeks of Employability Skills Training, students are placed in local businesses for up to 200 hours of paid work experience.
+• Participants attend several weeks of Employability Skills Training facilitated by a credentialed Career Technical Education teacher.

+• The training is held off-campus at the Merced County Office of Education administration complex to assist students with the transition from school to a sheltered work environment before placing them at local businesses for paid work experience.

+• Upon completion of the of Employability Skills Training, students are placed in the mobile trailer, and then placed in local businesses for up to 200 hours of paid work experience once they are out-of-custody.